Khayruls-Code/dedicated-doctors-team/README.md

 # Dedicated doctors team by React app

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [doctors team](https://dedicated-doctors-team.netlify.app/).

 ## Available Scripts